mcgirr5799/Kotlin-File-Explorer/README.md

 - A robust ViewModel-based architecture utilizing LiveData and StateFlow.

 ## Screenshots
-Add screenshots of your app here to showcase its features and user interface.
-Examples:
 - Home Screen
 - ![Home Screen](/Screenshots/HomePage.png)
 - File Browsing Interface